 Imagine trying to hammer a nail into a piece of wood using your hand alone.
-Surely after not too long you would be saying you can’t do it!
+Surely after not too long, you would be saying you can’t do it!
 The secret is the tool or method.
 Use the wrong one, like a hand, a spoon or virtually anything but a hammer and you will get nowhere fast.
 The secret is the right tool.

 Don’t get me wrong, it is not your fault that you are using the wrong tool.
 If you look in most language learning books, exercises, language classes you will find that it is even recommended that you should learn your vocabulary using lists.
 In fact, why not work at memorizing 10, 20 words a day in that way!
-Well many people do that and most with poor results.

 Most students persist with this method of remembering vocabulary and may even be successful and memorise them, but then how does one get memorized lists of words into one's WORKING vocabulary.
 That is not often talked about… just assumed that once you memorise them, bingo, you will be able to use them.
 Well, for the vast majority of people that is far from the truth!

 In life, we do not usually set out to remember things but we do.
 When we walk down the street and see a butcher in a shopping area close to where we are now staying, if we are interested in cooking or we have been asked to buy some meat, we will put that into our memory.
 We make no real effort to memorise, but we do put it into our memory.
 How?
-By linking it to our needs, what is important to us now, or what think might be important to us later.
+By linking it to our needs, which is important to us now, or what think might be important to us later.
 I am sure that there are many people who would walk past the same butcher and not even notice it.
 Why?
 Because it has no value or interest to them at that point in time.

 Here is a very important key, that is overlooked.
 Memory works best when we are dealing with things that are important to us, there and then.
-The second thing to note is that there were links made to our life, to what was already in our brain.
-From all the research we know that memory works best when the new item is hooked in to what we already know.
+The second thing to note is that there these links were made to our life, to what was already in our brain.
+From all the research we know that memory works best when the new item is hooked into what we already know.
 So the more the hooks, or the links, the more likely that we are going to recall the item… and the more personal and immediate are the links, the more chance we are going to remember it.

 So let’s give you an example.
 For argument's sake, say you want to learn the meaning of “bottle”.
 Note, I didn’t say memorise.
-Well, lets say you came across it in a picture dictionary, or an article and you looked it up in your dictionary… for now, let’s say a bilingual one.
+Well, let's say you came across it in a picture dictionary, or an article and you looked it up in your dictionary… for now, let’s say a bilingual one.

 The trick is to put it into your life, into sentences in the language you are learning.
 If you use your mother tongue, you will be asking your brain to do gymnastics of the kind that are difficult.
 Remembering words in two languages at the time you are speaking one is difficult, and this is because different languages occupy different parts of the brain.
-So when you speak one, stay in the one you are speaking.
+In other words, when you speak one, stay in the one you are speaking.